scavin/Meta-Appinn-Uploads/README.md

 Migration From the Userscript
 -----------------------------
-If community members previously installed the “Appinn Uploads” userscript, remind them to disable or remove it after the plugin is deployed.
+If community members previously installed the “Meta Appinn Uploads” userscript, remind them to disable or remove it after the plugin is deployed.
 The plugin sets `document.body.dataset.appinnUploader = "plugin"` so the latest userscript can detect the plugin and exit early, but removing the userscript avoids duplicate uploads on older copies.

 Troubleshooting
 ---------------